sjtuytc/UnboundedNeRFPytorch/README.md

 (3) [San Fran Cisco Mission Bay](https://waymo.com/research/block-nerf/).
 What you should know before downloading the data:

-- **Disclaimer**: you should ensure that you get the permission for usage from the original data provider.
-One should first sign the license on the [official waymo webiste](https://waymo.com/research/block-nerf/licensing/) to get the permission of downloading the Waymo data.
-Other data should be downloaded and used without obeying the original licenses.

 - Our processed waymo data is significantly **smaller** than the original version (19.1GB vs. 191GB) because we store the camera poses instead of raw ray directions.
 Besides, our processed data is more friendly for Pytorch dataloaders.
 Download [the data](https://drive.google.com/drive/folders/1Lcc6MF35EnXGyUy0UZPkUx7SfeLsv8u9?usp=sharing) in the Google Drive.
 You may use [gdown](https://stackoverflow.com/questions/65001496/how-to-download-a-google-drive-folder-using-link-in-linux) to download the files via command lines.
 If you are interested in processing the raw waymo data on your own, please refer to [this doc](./docs/get_pytorch_waymo_dataset.md).